-In this lab you will learn how to assign permissions to files and directories to provide a measure of security and privacy to your files on a multiuser system.
+In this project you will learn how to assign permissions to files and directories to provide a measure of security and privacy to your files on a multi-user system.

 Before You Begin¶